chengcesar/Rhino2Notion/README.md

 In Grasshopper, set up the Hops component to connect to the Flask server.
 Use the Hops component to pass data to the Python app.
 The function post_to_notion accepts the following inputs:

 - **Name**: A list of strings representing the names of items.
-Color: A list of RGB values in the format "255,0,0".
+- **Color**: A list of RGB values in the format "255,0,0".
-Number: A list of numbers (as float).
+- **Number**: A list of numbers (as float).
-Tag: A list of strings representing the tags to be assigned to items in Notion.
+- **Tag**: A list of strings representing the tags to be assigned to items in Notion.
-Trigger: A boolean value to trigger the post operation.
+- **Trigger** : A boolean value to trigger the post operation.
 The data is only sent to Notion if this is True.

+3. **Example Grasshopper Setup**:

+In Grasshopper, your setup might look something like this:

+- Connect a **Panel** to the Hops inputs for "Name", "Color", "Number", and "Tag".
+- Set up a **Boolean Toggle** for the "Trigger" input.
+- Once the "Trigger" is set to *True*, the function will post the data to the Notion database.

+4. **Example Grasshopper Setup**:

+- **Name**: ["Item 1", "Item 2"]
+- **Color**: ["255,0,0", "0,255,0"] (Red and Green)
+- **Number**: [100, 200]
+- **Tag**: ["Category 01", "Category 2"]
+- **Trigger**: True

+When you trigger the operation, the Flask app will post this data to your Notion database.

+5. **Example Notion Database Structure**:

+Your Notion database should have the following columns:

+- **Name**: A title field.
+- **Color**: A rich text field that accepts LaTeX equations to render colors.
+- **Number**: A number field.
+- **Tag**: A select field with predefined tags.

+The Flask app will convert the RGB colors into hex format and render them as a colored LaTeX expression in the Notion database.

+6. **Data Formatting and RGB to Hex Conversion**:

+The script includes a helper function that converts RGB colors to hex format before posting to the Notion database.
+The RGB values are passed from Grasshopper as strings (e.g., "255,0,0" for red), and the function converts these values to hex (e.g., "#FF0000").

+7. **Handling Trigger Input**:

+The operation to post data to Notion only proceeds if the Trigger input is set to True.
+If the trigger is False, the script does not perform any actions.
+This allows for controlled posting from Grasshopper when needed.

+8. **Notion API Details**:

+Make sure you have set up the Notion Integration with a valid API key and have access to your Notion database’s ID.
+Replace the placeholders in the Python script with your actual NOTION_TOKEN and DATABASE_ID.

+9. **Posting to Notion**:

+Once the trigger is activated, the data is sent to the Notion API with the following structure:

+10. **Example Output**: